 First, you’ll need to have the means to make deployments quickly.
 You will have already moved away from heavily manual deployments, as these are riddled with risk due to inconsistency.
 Next, as mentioned above, you’ll need to make more frequent deployments to help safely introduce feature flags into your application.
 You need to have the means of using feature flags dynamically—so not only turning features on and off, but also allowing for changing functionality based on the user.
 Finally, these same flags need to be in place in case a feature flag needs to be turned off gracefully.

-Managing feature flags at scale requires good governance in lockstep with your continuous integration/continuous deployment (CI/CD) pipelines—which is also essential if you want to test in production.
+Managing feature flags at scale requires good governance in lockstep with your continuous integration/continuous deployment (CI/CD) pipelines, which is also essential if you want to test them in production.
 Maintaining an enterprise-wide window into feature flag states is critical.
 Check out some recommendations for integrating feature flags into your pipelines with shared governance.

 If you attempt to test in production without the appropriate capabilities and safeguards in place, a few things can occur:

-This might seem intimidating at first glance, and it might be even harder to get buy-in for a group behind the curve on modern deployment strategies.
-The difficulty comes in not only implementing these features, but also investing in the culture of progressive delivery.
+This might seem intimidating at first glance, and getting buy-in for a group behind the curve on modern deployment strategies might be even harder.
+The difficulty comes not only in implementing these features but also in investing in the culture of progressive delivery.
 Given these two potential issues, it’s generally worth looking into a solution that can help the technical implementation, such as CloudBees Feature Management.

 How to Test in Production